drewww/prism/docs/source/making-a-roguelike/part3.rst

    function LoseCondition:afterAction(level, actor, action)
-      if not actor:hasComponent(prism.components.PlayerController) then return end
+      if not actor:has(prism.components.PlayerController) then return end
-      if not action:is(prism.actions.Die) then return end
+      if not prism.actions.Die:is(action) then return end

       -- It's the player and they're dying.
 Time to let the user interface know the game is -- over.